Ferries Bali

 Bali is served by multiple ferry ports, which are well-connected to neighboring Indonesian islands:

-- Padang Bai Port: located on Bali’s eastern coast, this is the main departure and arrival hub for ferries to and from the Gili Islands, Nusa Penida, and Lombok.
+- Padang Bai: located on Bali’s eastern coast, this is the main departure and arrival hub for ferries to and from the Gili Islands, Nusa Penida, and Lombok.

-- Sanur Port: situated in the eastern part of Bali near Denpasar, this port serves routes from Nusa Penida, Nusa Lembongan, the Gili Islands, and Lombok.
+- Sanur: situated in the southeastern part of Bali near Denpasar, this port serves routes from Nusa Penida, Nusa Lembongan, the Gili Islands, and Lombok.

-- Serangan Port: a convenient alternative for travelers staying in southern Bali, it is less busy than the ports of Padang Bai and Sanur.
+- Serangan: a convenient alternative for travelers staying in southern Bali, it is less busy than the ports of Padang Bai and Sanur.

 All ports offer easy access to local transportation, including taxis, shuttles, car and scooter rentals.